What You’ll Learn

 Visualize and Inspect the Graph Before and After Enrichment

 Generate HTML visualizations of your knowledge graph to see how Cognee processed the data.
 First, visualize the initial graph structure.
-Then, usememify() to enhance the knowledge graph adding deeper semantic connections and improves relationships between concepts.
+Then, usememify() to run the default enrichment pipeline, which extracts coding-rule associations from existing graph chunks and adds them as new nodes and edges.
 Finally, generate a second visualization to compare the enriched graph.

 Query Cognee Memory with Natural Language